Robert Lacey, Little Man: Meyer Lansky and the Gangster Life (Boston: Little Brown & Co, 1991).

 Thus, on a visit to America soon after coming to power:

-Thus, just as a previous generation of American journalists, such as John Reed and Walter Duranty, had hailed the Bolshevik revolution as a positive development, so later generations were to hail Mugabe as a progressive liberator rather than a brutal tyrant, and the so-called ‘Arab Spring’ as a movement for western-style liberal democracy rather than for theocratic Islamic fundamentalism.
+Such naivity about incoming totalitarian despots is a recurrent feature of American politics.
+Previous generations of American journalists, such as John Reed and Walter Duranty, had hailed the Bolshevik revolution as a positive development, and Lenin and Stalin as benign and progressive leaders.
+Later generations of American journalists were to fall into the same trap again, when they hail Mugabe as a progressive and democratic liberator and freedom-fighter, and the so-called ‘Arab Spring’ as motivated by support for western-style liberal democracy rather than for theocratic Islamic fundamentalism.

 In respect of Cuba, among the first to see the writing on the wall was Lansky himself, perhaps because, unlike most Americans, he was present on the ground in Cuba attempting in vain to protect his investment and business interests.
 He could hardly afford to be as naïve and deluded as his fellow countrymen regarding the true nature of the new regime.